omvatten/qdiv/docs/Subset and manipulate data.rst

 *slist* is a list of names in meta data column which specify samples to keep, if slist='None' (default), all samples are kept

+*method* is the method used to rank OTUs/ASVs.
+If *method* ='sum', the counts or relative abundances of the OTUs/ASVs in a catogory are summed.
+If *method* ='mean', the means of the counts or relative abundances of the OTUs/ASVs in a catogory are used.

 if *keep0* =False, all OTUs/ASVs with 0 counts after merging will be discarded from the data.

 Rarefy
 ######